 While the cost of implementing R-744 systems is still quite higher then a traditional HFC system the costs have been coming down.
 This holds especially true in recent years as the push to innovate R-744 systems increases substantially with the phasing down of HFCs.
 While we are not there yet the costs are quickly shrinking the gap between HFCs and R-744.

 There are many companies pushing forward with R-744 systems.
 Most of these are on smaller systems such as vending machines, but we all need to take baby steps.
 One company in particular, Coca-Cola, has installed hundreds of CO2 vending machines across the country.
 Along with Coca-Cola there are other grocery store chains out there using cascade R-744 systems mixed with other refrigerants such as Ammonia or lower GWP HFCs.
 We are even beginning to see R-744 uses in automobiles with the innovations that Daimler has made.
 As we completely phase down HFCs over the next ten years we will see more and more usage of R-744.
 It’s time has come again!

 Sometimes history can be funny.
 If you have ever heard the saying, ‘Learn history or else you’ll be doomed to repeat it.’
 It looks like we will be repeating history again.
 When refrigeration started Carbon Dioxide was one of the first refrigerants used and now again in the 21st century we are seeing R-744 come to prominence again.
 We’ve come full circle.
-For more information on R-744 please check out our R-744 Refrigerant Fact & Info Sheet by clicking here.
+For more information on R-744 please check out our R-744 Refrigerant Fact & Info Sheet.